karatekid/karatekid.github.io/_drafts/tdd_embedded_c.md

 * Separate ideas when they are stuck together.
 * You can also use `#define` to quickly swap between the old and new code when trying to get the new code working.
+* Move functions to areas where they are more central and operate on more standard sets of data.
+* Split the source file into multiple .c files when segregating common functionalities from platform specific ones.

 James notes that a lot of people complain to him about the added overhead of these designs to their code, especially in embedded systems.
 He quotes Knuth,